Eastern mud turtle: Geographic range

 The eastern mud turtle is found in the US states of Alabama, Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.

 In Indiana, the eastern mud turtle is listed as an endangered species.

 Predation

 Juveniles of this turtle are susceptible to predation by predators such as blue crabs (Callinectes sapidus), water snakes (Nerodia) and cottonmouths.
-Predators of adults include Virginia opossums, weasels (Mustela), raccoons, gray foxes, kingsnakes (Lampropeltis), bald eagles and red imported fire ants.
+Predators of adults include Virginia opossums, weasels (Mustela), raccoons, gray foxes, kingsnakes (Lampropeltis), bald eagles, red imported fire ants and alligators.
 Nest predation occurs by shrews and mostly mid-sized carnivorous mammals such as raccoons, skunks and foxes (gray foxes and red foxes).

 Diseases

 In 2014 on the Savannah River Site in Aiken, South Carolina the first case of ranavirus in an eastern mud turtle was detected.
 This virus affects amphibians, fish, and reptiles and causes oral plaque, ulceration, and conjunctivitis in infected species eventually resulting in death.
+It is caused by FV3-like ranavirus, affecting amphibians and reptiles.